William McChesney Martin Jr.

 William McChesney Martin Jr. took office as chairman of the Board of Governors of the Federal Reserve System on April 2, 1951, and served until January 30, 1970.
 He served under five different presidents.

-Martin was born in St. Louis, Mo., in 1906.
+Martin was born in St. Louis, Missouri, in 1906.
 He graduated from Yale University with a bachelor’s degree.

 From February 1949 to April 1951, Martin served as assistant secretary of the Treasury.
 In that role, he was instrumental in helping negotiate the March 1951 Treasury-Fed Accord.
 That agreement gave the Fed control over monetary policy and ended its obligation to monetize the debt of the Treasury at a fixed rate.
 One month after the Accord was signed, President Truman appointed Martin chairman of the Board of Governors.